-The estimate of β in Equation (19) represents the elasticity of income with respect to market access, where the time variation in market access is due to the construction of the GQ and parts of the NS-EW between 2000 and 2009.
-The results are shown in Table 2.
-As a benchmark, column 1 uses the full sample of mainland Indian districts and regresses the logarithm of income on the logarithm of market access, controlling for district fixed effects and state-year fixed effects.
-The estimated coefficient implies that a one percent increase in market access is associated with a 0.39 percent increase in income.
-For the subsequent counterfactual exercise, it is crucial to estimate the causal effect of market access on income.
+Indian districts and regresses the logarithm of light on the logarithm of market access, controlling for district fixed effects and state-year fixed effects.
+The estimated coefficient implies that a one percent increase in market access is associated with a 0.39 percent increase in light.
+For the subsequent counterfactual exercise, it is crucial to estimate the causal effect of market access.
 In particular, one has to address concerns related to omitted variables and reversed causality.
 I first discuss how I address omitted variables in the context of column 1 of Table 2 and then turn to the problem of reverse causality (addressed in column 2).